POM: Prescription only medicine

 Instruct patients not to smoke or go near naked flames - risk of severe burns.
 Fabric (clothing, bedding, dressings etc) that has been in contact with this product burns more easily and is a serious fire hazard.
 Washing clothing and bedding may reduce product build-up but not totally remove it.

-This medicinal product contains propylene glycol and may cause skin irritation.
+This medicinal product contains 150mg propylene glycol per gram and may cause skin irritation.

 If local irritation develops, the use of the gel should be discontinued and appropriate therapy instituted as necessary.